thomb/nixpayns-wet-and-wild-webhook/README.md

 The name of this repo is a lie, it is just alliterative and amuses me

 What this actually is, is a Redis subscriber designed for spawning MUGEN 1.0 fights.
-Written in Javascript for easy of use by novices, but written with some typescript support in mind.
+Written in Javascript for ease of use by novices, but written with some typescript support in mind.

 This listens to a redis topic for incoming fight requests and will spawn a MUGEN instance for each fight.
 When the fight is triggered, a POST request